 \subsection{On the effect of $Sc$}

-The evolution of the concentration moments in a turbulent thermal seems independent of the Schmidt number $Sc$ within the range $[1,2500]$ presented here.
+The evolution of the concentration moments in a turbulent thermal is independent of the Schmidt number $Sc$ within the range $[1,2500]$ presented here.
 In addition, the statistical distribution of $c$ is also, at first order, independent of the diffusivity.
 However, differences do exist.
-First, we observe thicker structures or lamellae in the simulations than in the experiments (see figures~\ref{fig:anatomy_exp} and ~\ref{fig:anatomy_sim}).
+First, we observe thicker structures or lamellae in the simulations than in the experiments (see Figs.~\ref{fig:anatomy_exp} and ~\ref{fig:anatomy_sim}).
 At any time, the diffusivity length scale is 50 times larger for the simulations than for the experiments.

-Figure~\ref{fig:PDF_meanc}b reveals that the maximum concentration (compared to the mean concentration) is smaller in the $Sc=1$ simulations compared to the $Sc=2500$ experiments.
-This suggests that diffusion affects the evolution of the cores as maximum values of concentration correspond to the thermal cores (see figure~\ref{fig:anatomy_exp}c).
+Fig.~\ref{fig:PDF_meanc}b reveals that the maximum concentration (compared to the mean concentration) is smaller in the $Sc=1$ simulations compared to the $Sc=2500$ experiments.
+This suggests that diffusion affects the evolution of the cores as maximum values of concentration correspond to the thermal cores (see Fig.~\ref{fig:anatomy_exp}c).

 The exponential nature of the concentration PDF is unaffected by the diffusivity, as it is primarily determined by intermediate concentration values.
 Extrema values of concentration, which deviate from the exponential and are contained in the cores of turbulent thermal, might be better conserved in higher Péclet (lower diffusivity) turbulent thermal.
 A more thorough study of the evolution of the cores will be required to clarify the role of the mixing processes in the long-standing of the cores.